shreyasmatade/hw/README.md

 Half Duplication Test Passed - Time Taken :0.136747 Seconds
 All Duplication Test Passed - Time Taken :0.020916 Seconds

+Above output shows that list without any duplicate takes max time, since we need to insert all emails in std::set container List with half duplicates takes less time that 1st and list with all duplicate takes much less time since nothing to insert.

 # Analysis of removeDuplicate function
 Space Complexity is O(n) since we are storing unique emails in std::set, where n = number of emails Time Complexity is O(n) since we are looping thro' the std::list once, where n = number of emails